adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 for our downloads, which can be used to verify that the downloads have not been tampered with since they were produced.

+In terms of github security we have also recently implemented two person reviews on all the critical repositories that are required for the build and release pipelines as well as enforcing 2FA for all committers on the project.

 ## How can I see how things are progressing?

 The top level issue that we are using to track the work is